ST. LOUIS, MISSOURI DRUG INJURY LAWYERS

 Pharmaceutical companies have large, well-funded legal teams fighting to protect their profits.
 At Cofman Townsley, it’s our job to fight for you.
 If a drug has injured you, give us a call today.
 We’re here to help you get the compensation you need for your injuries and injury-related expenses.

 If a prescription drug injured you or someone you love, our experienced legal team can help protect your rights.
-We’ve defended the rights of injured victims in Missouri and Southern Illinois for more than 40 years, and we’re here to help you, too.
+We’ve defended the rights of injured victims in Missouri and Southern Illinois since 1973, and we’re here to help you, too.
 Call (314) 499-1190 or complete our free initial consultation form, today.